Share this article

 Symptoms of allergic reactions in dogs

-Every dog is different, meaning each pup will present a different list of symptoms of an allergic reaction.
+Every dog is different, meaning each dog will present a different list of symptoms of an allergic reaction.
 However, there are some common and key signs of allergies in dogs that are a big red flag to look out for:

 • Itch skin or irritated skin